All Articles

 Changing jobs or employers during your career isn't unusual.
 But any change in employment outside of public education may impact the retirement benefits you earned as a school employee — even if you are paying into another pension program or Social Security through your new job.

-However, Eldridge notes that there are additional considerations, including tax implications, if you receive the funds in cash.
-For instance, there may be a 10% penalty on that distribution if you're under 59½ years of age and a mandatory 20% federal tax withholding.
+However, there are additional considerations, including tax implications, if you receive the funds in cash.
+For instance, there may be a 10% penalty on that distribution2 if you're under 59½ years of age, and a mandatory 20% federal tax withholding.
 If you choose a rollover, then you'll want to consider whether you want a tax-deferred plan (Traditional IRA) or one in which you pay the taxes upfront (Roth IRA).

 Career transitions: Post-retirement employment

-Whatever the reason for dipping your toe back in the job pool, consider all the financial implications, including what will happen to your retirement benefits.
-For instance, TRS2 has policies regarding employment after retirement.
+Whatever the reason for dipping your toe back into the job pool, consider all the financial implications, including what will happen to your retirement benefits.
+Some pension plans have policies regarding employment after retirement.
+In the state of Texas, for example:

 If your post-retirement job is inside Texas public education, there are guidelines to follow based on your effective retirement date.
-Those guidelines are detailed in the TRS Employment After Retirement handbook.3
+Those guidelines are detailed on the TRS webpage, Employment After Retirement (EAR).4

-Some people who leave Texas K-12 education jobs may decide to rollover their TRS retirement funds into an Individual Retirement Account (IRA).
+Some people who leave K-12 education jobs may decide to roll over their retirement funds into an Individual Retirement Account (IRA).

-The Internal Revenue Service4 outlines two different ways to complete a rollover:
+The Internal Revenue Service (IRS)5 outlines two different ways to complete a rollover:

 • Direct Rollover: Ask your plan administrator to make the payment directly via check to another retirement plan or to an IRA.
 No taxes will be withheld from the transfer amount.